kumeS/agGraphSearch/README.md

 agGraphSearch, a R package, supply functions for searching graph data structures of RDF (Resource Description Framework) via SPARQL query.

+This set of functions allows us to explore the graph data (triples) as a function of R, without having to create any SPARQL queries on R scripts.

 ## Installation

 1. Start R.app